Application Process for Current Stanford Graduate Students

 Cost of Application: If admitted, students will pay a $125 fee when submitting a Graduate Authorization Petition via Axess.

 Questions about admissions should be directed to MPP Grad Admissions.
-Please be sure to review the FAQ first to make sure your questions haven't already been answered.
+Please be sure to review the application requirements to make sure your questions haven't already been answered.

 Only complete applications will be reviewed.
 A complete application includes the following: